gma/dotvim/README.md

 Plugins are installed as git submodules, and loaded using Vim 8's builtin support for packages.
-I am using the minpac plugin manager, but only as a convenient way of pulling down updates to my installed submodules.
+I am using the minpac plugin manager, but only as a convenient way of updating plugins that I've already installed as git submodules.

-I prefer this approach to just using minpac to install the latest version of a plugin because:
+I prefer installing plugins as git submodules because:

-- I can test the new version of a plugin and rollback if there are breaking changes, or if it's an inconvenient time for me to adopt a new version.
+- I can test the new version of a plugin and rollback more easily if there are breaking changes, or if it's an inconvenient time for me to pause and learn about changes to a plugin.

   I've found several plugins have changed their mappings and commands over the years that I've been using Vim, and it can take me a while to unlearn old